Skip to main content

 GPA Dismissal

-Students who have been dismissed from the College for failure to meet the minimum career GPA requirements, must wait a minimum of one semester to reapply.
-Upon readmission, the student will have the opportunity to take 12 credits in order to obtain a minimum career GPA of 2.0 or be dismissed a second time from the college.
-If at any time during the completion of the 12 credits, the student does not meet the 2.0 semester GPA requirement, the student will be dismissed.
+Students who have been dismissed from the College for failure to meet the minimum career GPA requirements, must wait a minimum of one semester to request permission to reapply.
+If granted permission to re-enroll, the student will be limited to six (6) credits per semester.
+If at any time during the completion of the six (6) credits, the student does not meet the 2.0 semester GPA requirement, the student will be dismissed.
+Readmission policies must be followed should a student attempt to return.

 Cornerstone & Capstone Dismissal